Get

 Border Collie puppy during obedience training outdoors

 We’re all pretty familiar with the Border Collie.
-These gorgeous and highly intelligent dogs make incredible working dogs and wonderful companions.
-If you’ve been thinking about bringing one of these dogs into your family, knowing how easy or challenging it might be to train this breed is essential.
+They’re gorgeous and highly intelligent, and they make incredible working dogs and companions.
+If you’ve been thinking about bringing a Border Collie into your family, knowing how easy or challenging they can be to train is essential.

-If you’re unsure how to start training the Border Collie, we have an easy guide full of tips on the best methods for training your dog.
+If you’re unsure how to start training the Border Collie, we have an easy guide full of tips on the best methods.

 How to Train a Border Collie